dglai/tabular-chat-predictor/refactor_plan/stage2-fast-dfs.md

 ### 2. Prepare Target DataFrames for Feature Generation

-The function prepares the train and test tables from Stage 1 for feature generation:
-- **Extract Entity IDs and Timestamps**: The `__id` and `__timestamp` columns from the task tables are used as the basis for feature generation.
+The function utilizes the train and test tables from Stage 1 directly for feature generation.
+The `__id` and `__timestamp` columns within these tables are used to map to the RDB and apply temporal cutoffs, respectively.
-- **Create Cutoff Time DataFrames**: These are formatted to match FastDFS's expected input format, with entity IDs mapped to their corresponding tables in the RDB.

 ### 3. Apply Transform Pipeline to RDB